shredthaGNAR/stars/README.md

 * [fajarjulyana/circular-nav-html-css-only](https://github.com/fajarjulyana/circular-nav-html-css-only): This is simple circular menu html CSS js
 * [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router): Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 * [tomas-hartman/clean-the-mess](https://github.com/tomas-hartman/clean-the-mess): WebExtension to make your tabs clean
-* [jpmhouston/Cleepp](https://github.com/jpmhouston/Cleepp): Batch Clipboard is a Mac app let's you copy then paste multiple clipboard items at a time, like magic!
-(Cleepp was its codename during pre-release).
-Libre & gratis.
+* [jpmhouston/Cleepp](https://github.com/jpmhouston/Cleepp): Batch Clipboard is a Mac app that let's you copy then paste multiple clipboard items at a time, like magic!
+This is the repo for v1.0.x, titled after the app's codename.
+The repo for v2.0 and forward is https://github.com/jpmhouston/Batch-Clipboard
 * [cli/cli](https://github.com/cli/cli): GitHub’s official command line tool
 * [spicetify/cli](https://github.com/spicetify/cli): Command-line tool to customize Spotify client.
 Supports Windows, MacOS, and Linux.
 * [PKxk8J/click-tab-move](https://github.com/PKxk8J/click-tab-move): タブ右クリックからタブを別のウインドウに送る Firefox アドオン